cmwylie19/cockroachdb-write-test/HACRDB.md

 ```

 ## 3 Replica Test
-**Note** - This is a recommended approach for running cockroachDB since we have improved redudancy and failover by adding back the `StatefulSet`.
+**Note** - This is a recommended approach for running cockroachDB since we have improved redundancy and failover by adding back the `StatefulSet`.
 We should see Cockroach's automated replication of our data in this test.

 ### Setup 3 Replica CockroachDB